Serving Locally & Beyond

 Mask Mate Ear savers can be knit or crocheted and sit a the back of the head with buttons for your mask ear straps to attach to so that you can wear your mask for longer periods comfortably.
+Covid may be over but many people still wear masks for comfort when out in public or during cold and flu season.
 Pattern is easy to follow and quick to make so make one or make several, and use them for a mission project with your society.

 Our Saviour LWMLC, Ottawa, put together small photo albums with favourite Bible verses, quotations and pictures/photos and delivered them, along with individual items (e.g. face towels) over Christmas to homebound members of the congregation.